svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it" - Dijkstra

 What if nand2tetris met deepspec?
-And took the browser to be the OS, started with webassembly, built a language with a similar approach Rescript uses, built a quick ide with language server protocol support, used ideas like turnstile for tooling around building out language features, provided interactive theorem proving style programming features, and more.
-The idea is to to bootstrap a learning environment for Software Verification level material, with everything as simple as possible to demonstrate the concepts, and crucially be able to chain verification ala deepspec.
+Can we find the appropriate jumping in point to build a verification stack from the language to os level with a specific vocus on creating a verification focused ide.

 Two major goals are